A New Year’s Day visit to Mt. Monadnock

 Welch Mountain, taken from Dickey Mountain

-Last weekend, I headed with a friend to the loop trail over Welch and Dickey mountains (elev.
-2605 and 2734), a short distance from Waterville Valley.
+Last weekend, I headed with a friend to the four-mile loop trail over Welch and Dickey mountains (elev.
+2605 and 2734), with a trailhead off NH Route 49 a short distance west of Waterville Valley.
 This is a well-traveled trail, mentioned in guidebooks as being great for families.
 I tried to imagine how crowded the parking lot must be on summer weekends.
 This is fall, though; the leaves are past peak and the morning temps are in the thirties or lower.
 There were only three other cars in the lot Saturday morning, assuring us a crowd-free day.

-Despite umpteen operations on her knees, my companion’s indefatigable, and a great deal more fit than I am.
+Despite umpteen operations on her knees, my companion was indefatigable, besides being a great deal more fit than I am.
 She refused to be discouraged by my slow pace and overall wimpiness on hills.
 We had a great time.
-It took us about four hours to complete the hike, on a day with a trace of flurries in the air on the summit ledges.
+With stops along the way, including repairing a cairn I accidentally stumbled into, it took us about four hours to complete the hike.

-I leave a detailed trail description to the guidebooks that are out there.
+I leave a detailed trail description to the guidebooks that are readily available.
 My friend had an AMC book with a description of Welch-Dickey, while I had Daniel Doan’s Fifty Hikes in the White MountainsThe trailhead is in White Mountain National Forest, and there’s an iron ranger in the parking lot to receive the modest day-pass fee.
 There’s a very clean pit toilet there, too, which is always a plus.

 A friend and I have been trying for several weekends to arrange a hike, with last-minute work commitments sabotaging every trip so far.
 Still, we keep planning.
 When I suggested Pondicherry Wildlife Refuge, she said “where’s that?”
 I was going to refer her to a blog post here, when I discovered to my embarrassment that I hadn’t yet written about this lovely place, despite my fondness for it.
 Oops.
 Making up for lost time here.

 The refuge straddles the towns of Jefferson and Whitefield.
 To get there from southern New Hampshire, I take I-93 through Franconia Notch and then U.S. 3 through Twin Mountain into Whitefield.
 There’s a airport sign in Whitefield pointing me to a right turn off route 3.
-A drive around the south side of the one-runway airport brings me to a little biomass power plant, across from which is a well-marked parking area for Pondicherry.
+A drive around the south side of the one-runway airport brings me to a little biomass plant, across from which is a well-marked parking area for Pondicherry.

 Mount Martha, with Presidential range at left.
 All photos by Ellen Kolb.